egovernments/test-automation/README.md

 <!--List Of Tags-->
 ## List Of Tags
-The below listed categories of tags are available currently in the framework.
-Please use the appropriate tags needed for execution.
+Please use the appropriate tags to execute tests based on the requirement.

 *** Individual service tags ***
 | Tags          		      | Description   			         |